HITK-TECH-Community/Community-Website/CONTRIBUTING.md

 - It might take a day to review your pull request.
 Please have patience and be nice.
 - We all are here to learn.
 You are allowed to make mistakes.
 That's how you learn, right!

+- **MAKE SURE TO OPEN A DRAFT PR AS SOON AS YOU START WORKING ON AN ISSUE AND KEEP COMMITING TO IT SO THAT WE CAN KNOW THAT YOU ARE WORKING ON THAT PARTICULAR ISSUE**

 - Pull Requests review criteria:
   - Please fill the **PR template** properly while making a PR
   - You must add your code file into the respective **folders**.